libretro/docs/docs/library/dosbox-pure.md

 - The larger the save, the less often it will be written out.
 - Up to 1MB of total save data, it will be written out 2 seconds after the previous file modification.
 Then gradually until at max 59MB and more, it will be written out 60 seconds after the last file modification.

-## Features currently not implemented

-### Store ZIP seek index into save file

-When a DOS game opens a large file and wants to read some data from near the end of the file, DOSBox Pure needs to decompress the entire file to do that.
-This can be most noticeable when mounting CD-ROM images from inside ZIP files.
-Afterwards there is an index buffer which will be used to decompress random locations of the file and file access will be much faster.
-This index buffer should be stored into the game save file to avoid having to slowly rebuild it every time the same game is launched.

-### Serial Port, IPX emulation

-For now, serial port and IPX emulation from base DOSBox have been removed.

 ## Core options

 The DOSBox core has the following options that can be tweaked from the core options menu.
 The default setting is bolded.